 - The highest amounts of acrylamide can be found in French fries and potato chips.

 - It can also be found in other fried snack foods, roasted asparagus, canned sweet potatoes and pumpkin, canned black olives, roasted nuts, coffee, roasted grain-based coffee substitutes, prune juice, bread crusts, and toast, certain breakfast cereals, crackers, cookies and baked snack foods.

 - Alcoholic beverages.

-- Alcoholic beverages may increase cancer risk and, when consumed during pregnancy, can cause birth defects.
+- Alcoholic beverages can increase cancer risk and, when consumed during pregnancy, can cause birth defects.

 - Bisphenol A (BPA).
 This chemical is used in some coatings for cans, jar lids, and bottle caps.
 It is also used in some polycarbonate plastic bottles and other food-contact items.
 However, the use of BPA in these items is decreasing.

 - BPA can leach into food or beverages from some linings in metal food and drink cans, jar lids, and bottle caps.

 - BPA is found in some water bottles, water cooler bottles, dishes and utensils, cookware, food storage containers, and electric kettles.
 Use of these products can cause the BPA to enter the foods and beverages.